worepix/doc-chester/source/hardware/i2c_addresses.rst

 I²C Address Space
 #################

-The following table lists the I²C addresses used across the HARDWARIO IoT Kit system.
+The following table lists the I²C addresses used across the HARDWARIO TOWER - Industrial IoT Kit system.

 All addresses are provided in a 7-bit format.